The Hidden Connection Between Eczema and Gut Health

 • Poor immune system

-There are four main causes for leaky gut:
+There are four main causes of leaky gut:

 Also referred to as bacterial imbalance, and is among the primary causes of leaky gut.